 It’s impossible to tell exactly where 'girlies' got its modern meaning.
 Only a few years ago it would have conjured up an image of a 50+ woman telling you that she’s going on her first night out with her friends in years.

 At first glance it would be easy to assume that girlies and huns are one and the same.
 But they're more like distant relatives.
+As Hannah Ewens wrote for Vice: "The Hun is the most relatable woman in Britain."
 That’s not to say that huns can’t be girlies; rather that the hun is more fully formed: the auntie that the girlies aspire to be.
 Girlies are her more youthful counterparts.
 'Girlie' is infantilising in a way that feels completely disconnected from misogyny.
 It is not linked directly to age but encapsulates a more gleeful, playful energy.

 Today, you'll find the term all over stan social media and spanning gender, existing for women and all queer people.
 At a push, your parents uploading minute-by-minute Facebook updates of them on some Spanish island, sunburned and necking piña coladas, are a couple of girlies; your boyfriend commenting a fire emoji under a selfie he watched you take is instantly one of the girlies.